How will recession affect the UK?

 “The data chimes with widespread warnings that the economy faces a prolonged period of low growth, caused by a cost of living crisis that is only forecast to intensify in the months ahead as energy bills rise to stoke inflation further,” reported Sky News.

 City A.M. said: “Firms have retrenched in response to Russia’s invasion of Ukraine, high inflation and ongoing supply chain disruption souring the trading environment, dampening the UK’s growth prospects.”
+The spike in energy prices as a result of Russia’s restrictions on gas “will exacerbate the fall in real incomes for UK households”, the Bank said yesterday.

 Consumers are rapidly reducing their spending in the face of a “once in a generation” cost-of-living squeeze, George Lagarias, chief economist at accountancy firm Mazars, told The Guardian.